Friday, September 28, 2012

 The best course of action is always prevention.
 Meaning, do not allow essential oils in the hands of inexperienced people.
 Keep your essential oils out of reach of minors.
 Some smell so good, there have been reports of minors determining it smelled good enough to drink.
 Orange essential oil would be a good example.

 Transference is not hard.
 For example, you could get a micro amount of Cinnamon on your hands and not realize it until you rub your eye.
 If you live to talk about it, chances are you will never forget that experience.
-If you get the caustic type essential oils on your skin, all you really can do is rinse, rinse, rinse with cool water, or saline solution if it's in your eyes, and follow with milk.
-For this reason, most people working with essential oils keep an open bottle of saline within reach.
-This is because it is awfully hard to get a seal off when you are in pain and busy trying to see.
-Rinsing should continue for a good fifteen minutes.

 Excerpt How to Make Perfume and Aromatherapy Basics Copyright © Deborah Dolen 2011 This e-book is available in full version on Amazon Kindle and Barnes and Noble Nook.
 By Deborah Dolen Mabel White